On this page

 Key messages

-• Due to widespread vaccination, polio was eradicated in many parts of the world; however, polio remains endemic in Afghanistan, Pakistan and Nigeria.
+- Due to widespread vaccination, polio has been eradicated in many parts of the world; however, polio remains endemic in Afghanistan and Pakistan.

 Notification requirements for poliomyelitis

-Poliomyelitis is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately by telephone upon initial diagnosis (presumptive or confirmed).
+Poliomyelitis is an ‘urgent’ notifiable condition.
+It must be notified by medical practitioners and pathology services immediately to the Department of Health by telephone on 1300 651 170 (24/7) upon initial diagnosis (presumptive or confirmed).
 Pathology services must follow up with written notification within 5 days.
+For more information, see Notifiable infectious diseases, conditions and micro-organisms.

 This is a Victorian statutory requirement.

-Primary school and children’s services centres exclusion for poliomyelitis
+Primary school and children’s services exclusion for poliomyelitis

 Exclude for at least 14 days from onset; readmit after receiving medical certificate of recovery.
 Contacts are not excluded.